Steffen Tangstad

-Steffen Tangstad (born 22 June 1959) is a Norwegian retired professional boxer and two time European Heavyweight Champion.
+Steffen Tangstad (22 June 1959 – 26 June 2024) was a Norwegian professional boxer and two-time European Heavyweight Champion.

-Tangstad fought Michael Spinks for the IBF Heavyweight title on 6 September 1986, losing as a result of a fourth round knock out.
+Tangstad fought Michael Spinks for the IBF Heavyweight title on 6 September 1986, losing as a result of a fourth-round knockout.

 That was Tangstad's final bout.
 He retired with a career record of 24 wins (14 by knockout), 2 losses and 2 draws.

 After retiring from the boxing ring, Tangstad began a career in Norwegian television and was the CEO of the now defunct "Modern Sports & Events" (MSE), which was licensed to broadcast UFC pay-per-view events in Scandinavia.

 In 2006, he participated in the second season of Skal vi danse?.

+Tangstad died after a long illness on 26 June 2024, at the age of 65.
+He had had his leg amputated three years before.

+He had been struggling with peripheral neuropathy, and had lost the use of his hands, arms and legs.